Skip to Content

 Where is the Cotswolds?

-There’s no definitive answer, but Explore the Cotswolds takes a fairly loose definition of the Cotswolds and we’ll be including places beyond the border which visitors might also want to visit while they’re in the area (with apologies to the map purists out there!).
+There’s no definitive answer, but Explore the Cotswolds takes a fairly loose definition of the Cotswolds and we’ll be including places just beyond the AONB border which visitors might also want to visit while they’re in the area (with apologies to the map purists out there!).

 What’s the history of the Cotswolds?